guilhemmarchand/trackme/docs/userguide.rst

    :alt: img/first_steps/img033
    :align: center

-Again the default concept while powerful does not cover my need, but ok there we go and let's extend it easily with Elastic sources!
+The default concept while powerful does not cover my need, but ok there we go and let's extend it easily with Elastic sources!

 Elastic source example 1: creation
 ----------------------------------